Constitution Of the Conchologists of America, Inc.

 Para.
 B. The organization will have all the general purposes enumerated in Section 202 Of the Non-For-Profit Corporation Law of the State of Florida.

 Para.
-C. The location of the principal office is designed as the address of the Treasurer during the incumbent’s term of office.
+C. The location of the principal office is designated as the address of the Treasurer during the incumbent’s term of office.

 ARTICLE III: TERMS OF EXISTENCE